wix-incubator/generator-angular-wixapp/README.md

 A generator for [Yeoman](http://yeoman.io).

-Read more about Wix application development in [official develpment guide](http://dev.wix.com/docs).
+Read more about Wix Application development in [official develpment guide](http://dev.wix.com/docs).

 ## Features